redhat-openstack/website/source/uncategorized/lbaas.html.md

 As expected, 'rhel-01' is again eligible to receive HTTP requests via the load balancer.

 A simple way to demonstrate the health checker is to shutdown one of the virtual machines.
-This will obviously cause the health check to fail and the member should be marked inactive.
+This will cause the health check to fail and the member should be marked inactive.
 Stop one of the virtual machines that is an active member of the pool and check that it is marked inactive.

     # nova list
     +--------------------------------------+---------+--------+------------+-------------+------------------+